AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 ### Fabrication Details for the Fluidized Beds Solids Detector

 This semester the Sensor Development team made minor adjustments to the design of the Fluidized Beds Solids Detector to make usage simpler.
-The casing, sensor, and light source remain the same, however instead of using an external 5V to 3V circuit, the design now includes a 3V battery connected directly to the LED.
+The casing, sensor, and light source remain the same, however instead of using an external 5V to 3V circuit the design now includes a 3V battery connected directly to the LED.
 More work needs to be done to make the connection to the battery stable and user-friendly.
 [Here is a link to the previous manual where you can see more about the fabrication for the Fluidized Beds Solids Detector.](https://github.com/AguaClara/sensor_dev/blob/master/2018_fall/Sensor%20Development%20Fall%202018.md)

 In order to begin testing, the Sensor Development team also created a testing apparatus using the same 1 inch PVC pipe as the HRS team, capped and sealed with PVC cement at one end, and another removeable cap at the other end.
+This makes it simpler to add and remove water of different turbidities to the tube.

 ## Special Components